Making your option choices in school? Get inspired andpick the future you want

 You could work in one of these specialist areas:

-• Structural - dams, buildings, offshore platforms and pipelines
+• structural - dams, buildings, offshore platforms and pipelines

-• Transportation – roads, railways, canals and airports
+• transportation – roads, railways, canals and airports

-• Environmental – water supply networks, drainage and flood barriers
+• environmental – water supply networks, drainage and flood barriers

-• Maritime – ports, harbours and sea defences
+• maritime – ports, harbours and sea defences

-• Geotechnical – mining, earthworks and construction foundations.
+• geotechnical – mining, earthworks and construction foundations.

 You might work on feasibility and design, preparing drawings, models and specifications in a design office, or work on site ensuring the construction work is completed accurately, on time and to budget.

-• Create computer aided designs and models
+• creating computer aided designs and models

-Once a project is underway you would:
+Once a project is underway you would be:

 You’d work closely with other professionals such as architects, other engineering disciplines, surveyors and building contractors.